matthewsegovia/MajoranaNeutrinoHunt/README.md

 - Energy Peak
 - Area Growth Rate (AGR)

-The Master.py file contains all these parameters combined.

-The requriements.txt file contains all the python packages needed prior to running the code.
+The Master.py file contains all these parameters combined and requriements.txt file lists all the python packages needed prior to running the code.